 Prerequisite: PC 653 or PC 753.
 Focuses on the understanding of the individual through methodology of data collection, testing, and interpretation.
 An overview of the field of psychological testing: basic concepts, aptitude and achievement testing, interest and personality inventories, and projective techniques.
-The psychological report.
-Didactic experiential approach.
+Reviews the use of the psychological report.
+The didactic experiential approach is the teaching method used.
 Includes ethical and legal issues as well as professional identification and orientation as related to this topic.
 Also discusses multicultural and social issues in relation to this subject.